JCGuest/wtf1/README.md

 ### Demo

 The "master" branch is optimized for production as it is hosted [here](https://wtf1raceresults.herokuapp.com/).
 That is the beta but basic functionality should be available.
-The production build can be found in `./views/build`.
+The production build can be found in `/views/build`.
+Speech-to-text only functions on Chrome.

 ### To Deploy

 The production build is included in this repo for testing purposes but to deploy locally there is one very simple method.
-From the parent directory; enter the command `npm run dev`.
+⋅⋅*From the parent directory; enter the command `npm install` ⋅⋅*From the `/views` directory; enter the command `npm install` ⋅⋅\*From the parent directory; enter the command `npm run dev`.
 This will start both the Express and React servers and deploy the development version.

 ### TypeScript